jumbo-tech-campus/Styleguide/swift/rx_swift.md

 ### Binding to ReactiveConnectable

 Binding UI to the `ReactiveConnectable` protocol should always happen by a `-Binding` protocol.
-For example the protcol definitions to bind a `ViewModel` or a `TrackingModel`;
+For example the protocol definitions to bind a `ViewModel` or a `TrackingModel`;
 ```swift
 protocol ViewModelBindable {
     typealias ViewModelType: ReactiveConnectable